qlik-oss/core-document-synchronization/README.md

 ## Description

 This example will use a [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) in `Kubernetes`, which will be shared between the two Qlik Associative Engine instances.
-The synchronization between the Qlik Associative Engines will be handled by file polling of the document on the share.
+The synchronization between the instances will be handled by file polling of the document on the shared volume.
-If the data has been changed in a document existing sessions towards the document in all Qlik Associative Engine instances should be updated.
+If there are changes made to the data blob or objects/variables/dimensions/measures in a document, all existing sessions towards the document will be updated regardless of engine instance being used.

 ## Prerequisites